Nutgrove Vets

 Fiona is from Galway and qualified as a vet from UCD in 2018.
 She started her career in a busy small animal practice in Cornwall, UK.
 After almost two years there she returned home with her cat and two dogs to continue her career in Dublin, joining the team in Nutgrove Veterinary Hospital in February 2021.

-Fiona is interested in all aspects of veterinary medicine but is particularly keen on internal medicine and emergency surgery.
-She is presently studying for a Graduate Certificate in Small Animal Medicine to further assist her patients when they are poorly.
+Fiona is interested in all aspects of veterinary medicine but is particularly keen on soft tissue surgery.
+She is presently studying for a Graduate Certificate in Veterinary Behaviour.

-Outside of work Fiona enjoys yoga, hiking, Crossfit and walking her dogs.
+Outside of work Fiona enjoys yoga, hiking, and walking her dog.

 Nutgrove Nurses